writingteacher/who-working/docs/api/quickstart_working.md

 curl http://localhost:3000/shifts
 ```

-If the call is successful, the response you receive will be a list of shifts from the Who's Workign service such as you see in this example:
+If the call is successful, the response you receive will be a list of shifts from the Who's Working service such as you see in this example:

 ```js